I’ve never forgotten the joy of seeing tiny purple, white, and yellow ‘Johnny-jump-ups’ popping up through the soil in the springtime.

 You can learn more about pansies in our growing guide.

-Flowers labeled “viola” are also hybrids of V. tricolor, although many have been further crossed with other species such as V. cornuta, V. lutea, and V. striata.
+Flowers labeled “viola” are also hybrids of V. tricolor, although many have been further crossed with other species such as V. cornuta, V. lutea, V. striata, and V. hiemalis.

 These were originally cultivated in the late 19th century by James Grieve, a nurseryman at Dickson Nursery, in Edinburgh, Scotland.
 As a result of this work, he became known as the “Father of the Bedding Viola.”

 And then there are those known as “violets,” which are the wildflowers, and encompass a number of different botanical species.

 Let’s break this down so that you know how to tell them apart, beginning with pansies, which are the easiest to distinguish from the other two.